yiremorlans/byte-garden/src/site/notes/Java/Home.md

 ![Digital flowers](https://dodo.ac/np/images/8/8e/Flowers_NH_Artwork.png)
-# Byte Garden: A Digital Garden for Software Development
+# A Digital Garden for Software Development

 ---

 ## Welcome to Byte Garden, a place for all things related to software development.

 Here you'll find digital notes, coding concepts, full stack development resources, and information about the latest software trends.
 Dive in and explore the world of coding!